davedoesdemos/DataPlatformBackupDR/Index.md

 ## <a name="IntroductionRegionalServiceAvailability"></a>Regional Service Availability

 When working with geo-redundancy you must ensure that all services are available in the target region.
 Since not all services are available in every region, you may find that your data is available but the services to consume it are not in the partner region.
 This would be a disaster in and of itself and so must be avoided to ensure recovery is possible.
+Use the
+[Service Availability by Region](https://azure.microsoft.com/en-gb/global-infrastructure/services/) page to check availability of your services.

 # <a name="GeneralRequirements"></a>General Requirements